Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity, fulfilling our dream.

 **Chorus:**
-Echoes of humanity, resounding through the night.
+Echoes of humanity, resonating through the night.
-Voices intertwine, embracing fading light.
+Voices intertwine, embracing the fading light.
-Echoes of humanity, reaching for the stars.
+Echoes of humanity, reaching up to the stars.
-Together we stand, as the world moves far.
+Together we stand, as the world drifts far.

 **Bridge:**
 Through the storms and silent cries,